loveencounterflow/letsfreezethat/README.md

 # Let's Freeze Tha{t|w}!

-[LetsFreezeThat](https://github.com/loveencounterflow/letsfreezethat) is an unapologetically small and minimalisitc library to make working with immutable objects in JavaScript less of a chore.
+[LetsFreezeThat](https://github.com/loveencounterflow/letsfreezethat) is an unapologetically minimal library to make working with immutable objects in JavaScript less of a chore.

 ```
 npm install letsfreezethat